midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-what-remains.md

 ## 8.

 Daddy, breath stinking, finds Jolene in her room one night.
 He sprawls on the floor against the wall. <i>Again</i>, he says to Jolene, his eyes red-rimmed. <i>Tell me again</i>.
 And Jolene tells him.
 How after the big rain, Callie had wanted to go fishing.
-How Jolene was turned—her back was turned!—trying to hook a worm onto a sharpened twig, and hadn’t seen Callie slip and fall in.
+How Jolene was turned — her back was turned! — trying to hook a worm onto a sharpened twig, and hadn’t seen Callie slip and fall in.
 How she was too late to save her.

 <i>She suffered</i>, Daddy says, and his lip trembles.
 The tremble scares Jolene.